kubernetes-sigs/gateway-api/geps/gep-3779/index.md

   * **Attributes:** Conditions on the target workload, at the time of writing this, only port is supported.
 If no attributes are specified, the rule applies to all traffic toward the target.

-Note: This GEP is written as if DENY is also in scope, however, the GAMMA leads met on 24th July 2025, and agreed that DENY is likely going to be pushed to 1.5 and will _potentially_ be "extended" conformance.
+Note: This GEP is written as if DENY is also in scope, however, GAMMA leads met on 24th July 2025, and agreed that DENY is likely going to be pushed to 1.5 and will _potentially_ be "extended" conformance.

 ### ALLOW Policies